 - Entrace Fee to Wuling Farm Recreational Area is NTD 130

-- I paid NTD 1300/night for a tent.
+- I paid NTD 1300/night for a tent (NTD 1500 for tent and NTD 1600 for cabin, update on Jan 2019).
 I sent them message in advance to ask whether I can rent only tent which is only NTD 500.
 Apparently you can’t pitch the tent on the ground, it has to be on a camping board which is another NTD 1000.
 Click here for more information about Wuling Farm.

 - You can pre-book your meal by contacting Aqing: +886 912976610.